GoLedgerDev/atom-swap-demo/README.md

 * How to make it scalable?
 * Where can it be used other than crypto exchange?
   * Car ownership transfer, where a Fabric network holds car documents and a Besu network holds the fiat currency

+# Improvements to be made

+1. Implement a routine to check timelock expiration on Fabric's side